metagentools/MetaCoAG/README.md

 ## How to get the abundance.tsv file

-You can use [CoverM](https://github.com/wwood/CoverM) to get the coverage of contigs (Please refer the [CoverM contig documentation](https://wwood.github.io/CoverM/coverm-contig.html) for further details).
+You can use [CoverM](https://github.com/wwood/CoverM) to get the coverage of contigs.
 You can run the following commands to get the `abundance.tsv` file.

 ```
 coverm contig -1 reads_1.fastq -2 reads_2.fastq -r contigs.fasta -o abundance.tsv -t 8
 sed -i '1d' abundance.tsv	# remove the header of the file
 ```

+You can use the -c (or --coupled) option of CoverM if you have multiple samples.
+Please refer the [CoverM contig documentation](https://wwood.github.io/CoverM/coverm-contig.html) for further details.

 The resulting `abundance.tsv` file can be directly used in MetaCoAG.